emmajanedrews/base-template/_posts/2017-06-28-your-referrals-benefit-the-childrens-miracle-network.md

 Who do you know that is looking to buy or sell a home that you can refer to our real estate team? **Not only will they benefit from our exceptional service,** but we will also donate a substantial portion of our income from every home sale to this incredible organization.

 It’s easy to refer your friends, family members, neighbors, and colleagues.
-If you or someone you know is looking to buy or sell a home, call us directly or click this link here [PROVIDE LINK].
+If you or someone you know is looking to buy or sell a home, call us directly or click this [link here](http://www.greaterpropertygroup.com/referrals.php).
 We look forward to working with you.